r35382/bnflite/getting-started.md

  - `u.length` - final length of parsed data to be returned after `Analize` call
  - `u.data` - final user data to be returned after `Analize` call

-## Return Value
+### Return Value

-`Analize` returns a negative value in case of parsing error.
+`Analize()` returns a negative value in case of parsing error.
-Bit fields of the returned value can provide more information about parser behavior
+Bit fields of the returned value can provide more information about parser behavior.

 ## Optimizations for parser

 Generally, BNFlite utilizes simple top-down parser with backtracking.
 This parser may be not so good for complex grammar.
-However, the user has ways to make parsing smarter.
+However, the user has several special rules to make parsing smarter.

- - `Return()` - Choose current production
+ - `Return()` - Choose current production (should be last in conjunction rule)
- - `AcceptFirst()` - Choose first appropriate production
+ - `AcceptFirst()` - Choose first appropriate production (should be first in disjunction rule)
- - `Skip()` - Accept result but not production itself
+ - `Skip()` - Accept result but not production itself (can not be first)

-In some cases less optimal MemRule(tbd) can be used to remember unsuccessful parsing to reduce known overhead
+In some cases less optimal `MemRule()` can be used to remember unsuccessful parsing to reduce known overhead

 ## Debugging of BNFLite Grammar

-Writing grammar by EDSL is unusual and the user does not have full understanding about the parser.
+Writing grammar by EDSL will be easier if the user has understanding the parser behavior.
-If the `Analyze` call returns an error for the correct text, then the user always should take into consideration the possibility of grammar bugs.
+If the `Analyze` call returns an error the user always should take into consideration both possibilities:
+ - syntax errors in the input text (incorrect text)
+ - grammar bugs (incorrect rules).
+The BNFLite provides several mechanisms to minimize debugging and testing overhead

-### Return code
+### Return codes

-Return code from `Analyze` call can contain flags related to the grammar.
+Return code from `Analyze` call can contain flags related to the gramma.
  - `eBadRule`, `eBadLexem` - means the rules tree is not properly built
- - `eEof` - "unexpected end of file" for most cases it is not enough text for applied rules
+ - `eEof` - "unexpected end of file" for most cases it is OK, just not enough text for applied rules
  - `eSyntax` - syntax error (controlled by the user)
  - `eOver` - too much data for cycle rules
  - `eRest` - not all text has been parsed